jamarphi/pen_engine/README.md

     //#define __PEN_MOBILE__

-If you uncomment this line, your application will not run for PC, so only do this once you have tested on the PC version and are ready to build it for mobile.
+If you uncomment this line, your application will not run for PC, so only do this once you have tested on the PC version and are ready to build it for Android.

 Now create a build directory inside the root directory of pen_engine, so it would be: